 It is also important that customers are encouraged to improve development tools and methods so that technical debt and bugs do not end up in version control and production.
 Among other things, this includes extensive automated testing of the code, as well as inspections involving the entire team, where the problem areas are genuinely highlighted.
 These measures can improve quality, reduce regression and speed up production, in other ways ultimately save mental and natural resources and money.

-The purpose of this article was to provide an overview of what sustainability is, what challenges it has the IT industry, and how the software industry could respond to its growing responsibility in both technical and human-oriented sustainability.
+The purpose of this article was to provide an overview of what sustainability is, what its challenges for the IT industry are, and how the software industry could respond to its growing responsibility in both technology and people-driven sustainability.
 In the following articles, we discuss the culture of information and sharing in successful software projects, tool and technology choices that are technically sustainable, and responsible customer work, among other things.

 Goodland, R. (2002).
 Sustainability: Human, Social, Economic and Environmental.
 Encyclopedia of Global Environmental Change: Social and Economic Dimensions, 5, 489–491.